🚧 SportsPerp is currently live on devnet. Mainnet target: before Jun 12, 2026 (World Cup kickoff).

 1. Determinism.
 Solana’s BPF runtime does not expose IEEE-754 floating-point; even if it did, rounding differences between architectures would mean two validators could disagree on the same instruction.
 Integer arithmetic is bit-exact on every machine.

 2. Auditability.
-A trader should be able to reproduce any on-chain calculation themselves from the open-source inputs.
+A trader should be able to reproduce any on-chain calculation themselves from the published SDK and documented constants.
 Integer math is mechanically verifiable; float math depends on compiler flags, CPU generation, and library version.

 3. Overflow safety.
 All integer operations in the program use checked_add, checked_mul, checked_div.
 An overflow becomes an explicit error, not undefined behavior or NaN propagation.